-Professional artists don't always have it easy, but they do have the daily reward of doing what they love.
-The U.S. Bureau of Labor Statistics (BLS) reports that about 62 percent of artists are self-employed, and competition for salaried jobs and freelance assignments is intense.
-However, employment for those skilled in fine arts and crafts is expected to grow faster than the average for all other occupations and a variety of exciting career options are available.
+Professional artists don't always have it easy, but they do have the daily pleasure of doing what they love.
+Employment for those skilled in fine arts and crafts can grow faster than the average for all other occupations and a variety of career options are available.

 Degrees and Career Training for Art Director Positions

 If you enjoy working with others, display leadership, and have creative vision, consider becoming an art director.
 Art directors work for newspapers, periodicals, and other forms of digital media, including the movie industry.
 They oversee creative design and layout and decide which images and artwork will be used.
 Art directors usually begin their careers as entry-level artists.
-A bachelor's degree in art is usually required, either from a college, university or an independent school of art and design.
+A bachelor's degree program in art is usually required, either from a college, university or an independent school of art and design.
 Online career training in studio design, art history, and art direction can provide essential information to aspiring fine art and craft professionals.
 Sometimes art directors also earn a degree in art administration, which emphasizes project management and finance.
-According to the BLS, the median salary for art directors was $72,320, in 2007.

 Degrees and Career Training for Craft Artists